CESNET/connector-kerberos/README.md

     mvn surefire:test -DargLine= -Dtest=cz.zcu.KerberosConnectorTests#createTest

+### Launch integration tests

+Real Kerberos will be used by deactivating the *mock* profile:

+    mvn verify -P -mock

 ### Fake Kadm5 library

 Mock implementation of the Krb5 and Kadm5 libraries with function used by the JNI part.
 Data are dynamic, kept in the memory, and initial principals are read from the csv file.